 We have become accustomed to the words ‘unprecedented’ and ‘uncertainty’ when describing the effect, that the COVID-19 pandemic has had on our life.

 The lockdown has certainly disrupted our work, education and relationships with others.
-Inevitably, this is challenging our mental health and wellbeing, more so for asylum seekers and refugees in our communities, who constantly live with uncertain conditions.
+Inevitably, this is challenging our mental health and well-being, more so for asylum seekers and refugees in our communities, who constantly live in uncertain conditions.

 Traumas experienced before lockdown

 These are resilient people, many of whom have experienced unimaginable trauma and have seen major disruptions in their life.
 Being forced to flee everything they knew (country, language and culture) to seek safety and to re-establish a sense of normalcy elsewhere in unfamiliar settings.
 They have also faced the lockdown far away from their loved ones, with high levels of anxiety and concern for their families and friends, affected by the global pandemic in far away and very challenging environments.

 Sadly, this experience is more likely to amplify further the existing mental health problems faced by asylum seekers and refugees related to their ‘pre-migration experiences and post migration conditions (such as separation from family, difficulties with asylum procedures and poor housing)’.

 In addition, as we are emerging from lockdown to make sense of ‘our new normal’, we are looking forward to reuniting with and hugging our families, returning to our workplaces and reconnecting with friends in social settings.
 This may not be possible for many asylum seekers and refugees in the UK.
 Most don’t have their families and wider social networks around.